kuijjerlab/sisana/README.md

 # SiSaNA - Single Sample Network Analysis

-SiSaNA is used both before and after creating both PANDA and LIONESS networks from the package netZooPy.
-SiSaNA first needs to pre-process the data to be ran in PANDA/LIONESS.
-SiSaNA takes the LIONESS output, processes it to be analyzed downstream, and then calculates in- and out-degree for each of the reconstructed networks.
-Additionally, it can compare the expression/degree between groups of interest, including performing statistical tests, visualizing the results (volcano plots, boxplots, violin plots, and heatmaps), and compare the survival between groups.
+SiSaNA is a command line tool tool that utiliizes the PANDA and LIONESS algorithms from the netZooPy module to generate single sample regulatory networks.
+Using SiSaNA, users can easily calculate in- and out-degree for each of the reconstructed networks.
+Additionally, they can compare the expression/degree between groups of interest, including performing statistical tests, visualizing the results (volcano plots, boxplots, violin plots, and heatmaps), and compare the survival between groups.
+All this is accomplished via the command line, with little to no programming experience necessary.

 **Note: The steps below are for the basic use of SiSaNA.
 Additional functionalities are still under development.**